-The previous Mayor of London agreed a funding settlement with Government in 2010 for the Crossrail route.
-The Mayor and the Secretary of State for Transport announced a revised funding package for Crossrail on 10 December 2018.
+The previous Mayor of London agreed a funding settlement with Government in 2010 for the Crossrail scheme.
+The Mayor and the Secretary of State for Transport agreed revised funding packages for Crossrail in December 2018 and November 2020.

-How are London's businesses helping fund Crossrail?
+How will London's businesses help fund Crossrail?

-In April 2012, the previous Mayor introduced a Community Infrastructure Levy (MCIL) on new developments in London to finance Crossrail.
-This is paid for by the developer.
+In April 2012, the last Mayor introduced a Community Infrastructure Levy (MCIL) on new developments in London to finance Crossrail.
+The developer pays this levy.
 Business ratepayers of larger properties have contributed through a special Crossrail Business Rate Supplement (BRS) since April 2010.

-Under the December 2018 funding package, the GLA's total contribution towards Crossrail financed through the MCIL and BRS is expected to be around £6.1billion.
+Under the current funding package, the GLA is expected to contribute around £6.9 billion towards Crossrail.
+This is financed through the MCIL and BRS.
 The BRS will need to be levied until the GLA's Crossrail related borrowing is repaid.
-This is expected to be some time in the mid to late 2030s, in line with the published prospectus.
-The policies for the BRS in 2020-21 remain unchanged from last year.
+This is expected to around the late 2030s but no later than 2041, in line with the published Crossrail BRS prospectus.
+The policies for the BRS in 2021-22 remain unchanged from last year.